 Bringing pixi to production#

-You can bring pixi projects into production by either containerizing it using tools like Docker or by using quantco/pixi-pack
+You can bring pixi projects into production by either containerizing it using tools like Docker or by using quantco/pixi-pack.

 Docker#

-that contains the pixi executable on top of different base images.
+We provide a simple docker image at pixi-docker that contains the pixi executable on top of different base images.

 The images are available on ghcr.io/prefix-dev/pixi.